keikai/doc/axyra/guides/convert-excel-to-pdf-java.md

 - [How to Create Excel Reports Automatically in Java]({{ site.axyra_guides }}/generate-excel-reports-java) — generate the workbook you are converting
 - [Charts]({{ site.axyra_devref }}/Charts) — what renders and how
 - [Supported Formats]({{ site.axyra_devref }}/Supported_Formats) — every output format

+# Beyond Excel-to-PDF Conversion

+PDF conversion can be the final step of an automated reporting workflow.
+Before rendering, Axyra Sheets can populate a workbook from application data, recalculate formulas, and add charts or formatting.
+You can then save an editable XLSX alongside the PDF, or render individual sheets as images for previews.
+This allows one workbook to supply both the working spreadsheet and the documents your application distributes.